 That "database" I mentioned?
 It's not a real database!
 It doesn't support SQL or anything like it.
 There's no way to programmatically alter its schema.

 There are buttons to import and export CSV, but they're both useless.
-The export is sorted by update timestamp regardless of the sort you specify (that only affects your view in the window).
+The export can only be sorted by update timestamp (there is a sort option in the interface, but it only affects your view in the window).
 The import sometimes maps columns incorrectly and doesn't give you enough control to correct it.

 There's no way to programmatically access Wix's excuse for a database from outside Wix's web-based dev environment, so all testing has to be done inside there.